Rob Hoskins: Career

-According to OneHope under Hoskins’ leadership they have worked in over 179 countries and translated their programs into over 100 languages.
-Rob may be best known for open-handedly sharing research--he has launched multiple global research studies to forecast trends then spearheaded massive partnerships and initiatives such as Bible App for Kids with YouVersion, Lead Today with John Maxwell and EQUIP, and Vision 2030 that mobilizes local churches to reach every child in every nation on the planet with God’s Word by 20300--and best practices, namely his highly successful measurement system of incorporating outcome-based methods.
+During Hoskins' tenure, OneHope has worked on projects such as Bible App for Kids with YouVersion, Lead Today with John Maxwell and EQUIP, and Vision 2030.

-Since 2004, Rob has been President of OneHope, Inc. which has helped reach more than 1.7 billion children with a life-changing message of hope.
-Rob has served with numerous networks in various leadership capacities including the Forum of Bible Agencies International (FOBAI), Chair of the Strategy Working Group with the Lausanne Movement, and Chair of the Board at Oral Roberts University (ORU).
+Since 2004, Hoskins has been President of OneHope, Inc. Hoskins has also served with numerous networks in various leadership capacities including the Forum of Bible Agencies International (FOBAI), Chair of the Strategy Working Group with the Lausanne Movement, and chair of the board at Oral Roberts University (ORU).
 Rob presently serves as the Senior Advisor to the World Evangelical Alliance (WEA).
 Hoskins is an ordained general-appointed missionary of the Assemblies of God Church.